Trey Gowdy: Legal career

 Gowdy worked as judicial law clerk for John P. Gardner on the South Carolina Court of Appeals as well as for federal judge G. Ross Anderson of the United States District Court for the District of South Carolina.
 He then went into private practice at Nelson, Mullins, Riley & Scarborough in Greenville, South Carolina, before being appointed as an assistant United States Attorney in April 1994.
 Gowdy received the Postal Inspector's Award for the successful prosecution of J. Mark Allen, one of "America's Most Wanted" suspects.

 In February 2000, he left the United States Attorney's Office to run for 7th Circuit solicitor.
 He defeated incumbent Solicitor Holman Gossett, in the Republican primary, and then ran unopposed in the general election.
 Gowdy was re-elected in 2004 and 2008, both times unopposed.
-During his tenure he appeared in four episodes of the television program Forensic Files, as well as Dateline NBC and SCETV.
+During his tenure he appeared in four episodes of the television program Forensic Files (series 12, ep 24, s13 ep 9, 20, s14, ep 19) as well as Dateline NBC and SCETV.
 He prosecuted the set of criminal cases and seven of them were death penalty cases.